 AIOps and MLOps use predictive analytics to locate, examine, and create data.
 It may boost client loyalty and lifetime value by providing a customized experience and recommendations.
 It also gets simpler to spot ineffective practices, eliminate them, and manage time and resources well.
 Hence the benefits of integrating DevOps in AI and ML go beyond just the development or deployment.

-A Gartner survey of almost 200 businesses conducted in 2020 found that 66% of businesses left their AI investments alone during the epidemic, while 30% chose to raise their AI funding.
+A Gartner survey of almost 200 businesses conducted in 2020 found that 66% left their AI investments alone during the epidemic, while 30% chose to raise their AI funding.
 Therefore, compared to other cutting-edge technologies, AI/ML is more relevant and can offer higher-quality solutions.
 Consequently, it lowers a company’s total costs, especially related to the operations team.

 Small but significant advances in business might be made by AI and ML, possibly changing the global economy.
 These advances include technology that combines big data with other solutions, deep learning, machine learning pipelines, MLflow models, MLflow model registry, model building, model training, model monitoring, model validation, continuous delivery and integration (CI-CD), continuous automation, big data applications, and more.

 Before the advent of DevOps, both development and operations used to work in complete isolation.
 The only exception is the software release.
 Since the introduction and use of the DevOps approach in ML/AI development, this culture has changed.
 No longer should developers wait long for a release before adding new features.
-Instead, continuous integration and delivery are used to provide new features every day.
+Instead, continuous integration and delivery provide new features every day.

 Below are some key points that show why the -Ops approach is better than the traditional one: